weisheme/k8-automation/README.md

 Property | Required | Description
 ---------|----------|------------
-`name` | Yes | Name of the resources that will be created `ns` | No | Namespace to create the resources in, default is "default" `imagePullSecret` | No | Name of the Kubernetes image pull secret, if omitted the deployment spec is not provided an image pull secret
+`name` | Yes | Name of the resources that will be created `environment` | Yes | Must equal the value of the running k8-automation instance's `configuration.environment` `ns` | No | Namespace to create the resources in, default is "default" `imagePullSecret` | No | Name of the Kubernetes image pull secret, if omitted the deployment spec is not provided an image pull secret
 `port` | No | Port the container service listens on, if omitted the deployment spec will have no configured liveness or readiness probe and no service will be created